menu cross down-arrow up-arrow

 Pure luxury in Moorea

-There’s nothing quite more invigorating and unique as waking up and starting the day by plunging into the lagoon, that is quite literally at the foot of your bed.
+There’s nothing quite more invigorating and unique as waking up and starting the day by plunging into the lagoon, which is quite literally at the foot of your bed.

 Love Island destinations?
 You’ll Love the Exuma Cays in the Bahamas